-The Office of Public Safety maintains a working relationship with the Baltimore City Police Department.
+The Office of Public Safety maintains a working relationship with the Baltimore City Police Department and other surrounding police agencies.
 Public Safety receives daily reports from the Baltimore City Police Department listing all major crime that were reported near the campus.
 The University has enacted a Memorandum of Understanding (MOU) with Baltimore Police with regard to the investigation of alleged sexual assault offenses occurring on campus.
 We also cooperate with State and federal law enforcement agencies as appropriate when called upon.